Discovery to acquire Scripps Networks Interactive for US$14.6B, including debt - Article - BNN

 By adding Scripps programming, Discovery could also launch its own "skinny bundle" of networks at a low cost, executives said.

-U.S television networks and cable providers are under pressure as more viewers watch shows and movies on phones and tablets.
-There is also increased competition for viewers from streaming services such as Netflix Inc and Amazon.com Inc.
+The combined company would be home to five of the top cable networks for women with more than a 20 per cent share of women prime-time viewers in the United States, according to Discovery.

-The combined company would be home to five of the top cable networks for women with over 20 percent share of women prime-time viewers in the United States, according to Discovery.
+Discovery will evaluate the Scripps channels, as it has its own, to figure out if any could be web-based, Zaslav said on the call.

 Scripps has been considered a takeover target since the Scripps family trust, which controlled the company, was dissolved five years ago.